Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount

 I’m sure that reading the above text is a little bit scary.
 I remember all too well how terrified I was during most of my pregnancy.
 I just KNEW that my daughter was in danger near the end.
 Having to attend hospital no less than 30 times in the last 6 weeks before my daughter was born was stressful but necessary.
 I had growth scans throughout my pregnancy, right up to 36 weeks, however, by 38 weeks my daughter’s growth was static.
 This was only picked up because I refused to let them tell me that she was absolutely fine.
 Something within me told me that something was wrong.
 I kept attending the department every day, with reduced movements, and despite the clear annoyance of one staff member ‘Here again are you?’
 I’m not someone who is easily fobbed off and I wasn’t going to start now!

 Our daughter was born because of reduced movements

 When my daughter was born, at 38+4, she only weighed 5lb 13oz.
 She should have been 7lb + based on the growth measurements I had throughout my pregnancy.
 This shows just how badly my daughter was suffering in the womb.

-I was told, the following day, that had I waited until full time it was almost certain that my daughter would have been a stillborn.
+I was told, the following day, that had I waited until full term it was almost certain that my daughter would have been a stillborn.
 One in 220 births is a stillborn baby in the UK, an absolutely shocking figure.
 My placenta would have erupted, while I was at home, and I probably would have died in the process too.
 It is fair to say that we had a very, very, very lucky escape!